Champions League outright winner odds and prediction

-With the qualifiers now completed, the UEFA Champions League outright winner odds market will be one of the most exciting and dynamic ones around.
+As ever, the UEFA Champions League outright winner odds market is one of the most exciting and dynamic ones around.

 So now is the time to study the latest Champions League outright winner odds and place your bets.
-Below, we’ve highlighted several teams that stand out as particularly tempting prospects and which ones to avoid backing.
+Below, we’ve highlighted several teams that stand out as particularly tempting prospects.

 Best Champions League outright winner odds – top 10 favourites